flipperdevices/flipperzero-firmware/README.md

 ## subghz-protocol-x10-decoder
 [project](./subghz/protocols/x10/README.md) - This is a protocol decoder for the Flipper Zero to decode the x10 series of devices when doing a read from the Sub-GHz menu.

+## subghz-samples-quantum-fire
+[data](./subghz/samples/quantum-fire/README.md) - These Flipper Zero subghz captures are from the remote control for the Quantum Fire (QF-6LR).